ansdaultana/AI-Doc-Rag/README.md

 1. Upload a PDF document.
 2. Extract text from the document.
-3. Split text into smaller chunks.
+3. Split the text into manageable chunks.
-4. Generate vector embeddings using FastEmbed.
+4. Generate embeddings using FastEmbed.
 5. Store embeddings in ChromaDB.
 6. User submits a question.
-7. Retrieve the most relevant document chunks.
+7. Retrieve the most relevant document chunks using semantic similarity.
+8. Rerank the retrieved chunks with a Cross-Encoder model to improve relevance.
-8. Send the retrieved context and user query to Groq LLM.
+9. Send the top-ranked context and user query to the Groq LLM.
-9. Return an AI-generated response.
+10. Generate and return the final answer.

 ---